nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `untag 1 m/CS1234`

-Expected Output in the PersonList: CS1234 `ModuleTag` disappears from Person Card of `Person` with `ContactIndex 1`.
+Expected Output in the Person List: CS1234 `ModuleTag` disappears from Person Card of `Person` with `ContactIndex 1`.

 #### **_Scenario 2_**